plomlompom/htwtxt/README.md

 - no sessions, no cookies: few POST-writable resources (feeds, account data) expect credentials, which to store between requests if desired is up to the user / browser
-- account registration may be open to the public, or closed (with the site operator adding new accounts manually)
+- account registration may be open to the public, or (default) closed (with the site operator adding new accounts manually)
 - users may add e-mail addresses and optional security questions to their accounts to use for a password reset mechanism (if enabled by site operator)
 - HTTPS / TLS support (if paths to key and certificate files are provided)